garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/load.md

 1. Front-load
 2. Back-load

-When you start your [[inves, you will pay your
+When you start your [[Investing]], you will pay your front-load fee.
+Back load is when you close out your investment